-It's no secret that Senator Kamala Harris' Democratic Vice Presidential nomination is historical, but it holds extra special meaning for her sisters of Alpha Kappa Alpha Sorority, Incorporated.
+It's no secret that Kamala Harris' Democratic Vice Presidential nomination and win is historical, but it holds extra special meaning for her sisters of Alpha Kappa Alpha Sorority, Incorporated.
 AKA is the first established Black Greek Letter Organization for women, founded at Howard University in 1908.
 Harris, a proud alumna of Howard, is a 1986 initiate of the school's Alpha Chapter.
 Many members of the organization wear pearls — including Harris, who often pairs her tailored pantsuits with a strand — as they represent the sorority's 20 founders and incorporators .

-Dr. Elaine Witter, DDS, one of Harris' Alpha Chapter co-initiates (or "line sister"), knows the power of pearls firsthand.
+Dr. Elaine Witter, DDS, one of Vice-President Harris' Alpha Chapter co-initiates (or "line sister"), knows the power of pearls firsthand.
 Like Harris, the Maryland-area dentist — who graduated from the College of Nursing in 1988 and the College of Dentistry in 1998 — wears them on a consistent basis.
 They give her confidence, they elevate her looks with elegance, and, most importantly, they remind her of her sisters.